Rectal prolapse

 Management of rectal prolapse

-The best treatment for rectal prolapse depends on the type of prolapse you have, as well as other things like your age and your overall health.
+The best rectal prolapse treatment depends on the type of prolapse you have, as well as other things like your age and your overall health.

 Can you push a prolapse back in?